The Adian-Rabin Theorem -- An English translation

 A month after [Mar51a] appeared in print, the article [Mar51b] appeared.
 From the outset, this article sets out to give a generalisation of the theorem in [Mar51a] (in the same way [Adi57b] generalises results in [Adi57a]).
-The article proves the undecidability of recognising Markov properties in semigroups.
+The article proves the undecidability of recognising Markov properties in monoids.
 We give an outline with some modernisation.
-The outline of the proof is essentially the same as for groups (or, rather, the outline of the proof for groups is essentially the same as that for semigroups!).
-Namely (up to some technical, but wholly inessential, details regarding the alphabets of the semigroups), we take a semigroup $S_0$ which does not embed in any semigroup with property $\fP$; a semigroup $S_1$ with undecidable word problem; and a semigroup $S_4$ which has property $\fP$.
-We then form the semigroup free product $S_0 \ast S_1 \ast S_4$.
-Adding to this semigroup four letters $\{ a, b, c, d\}$, for any pair of words $G, H$ in $S_1$ we form a semigroup $S_{G,H}$ by adding the relations $cGd = 0$ and $\xi cHd = cHd$, where $\xi$ ranges over the letters $a, b, c, d$.
+The outline of the proof is essentially the same as for groups (or, rather, the outline of the proof for groups is essentially the same as that for monoids!).
+Namely (up to some technical, but wholly inessential, details regarding the alphabets of the monoids), we take a monoid $S_0$ which does not embed in any monoid with property $\fP$; a monoid $S_1$ with undecidable word problem; and a monoid $S_4$ which has property $\fP$.
+We then form the monoid free product $S_0 \ast S_1 \ast S_4$.
+Adding to this monoid four letters $\{ a, b, c, d\}$, for any pair of words $G, H$ in $S_1$ we form a monoid $S_{G,H}$ by adding the relations $cGd = 0$ and $\xi cHd = cHd$, where $\xi$ ranges over the letters $a, b, c, d$.
 It is then proved: if $G=H$ in $S_1$, then $S_{G,H} \cong S_4$ (Lemma~3).
 If $G \neq H$ in $S_1$, then $S_0$ embeds in $S_{G,H}$ (Lemma~4).
-Thus $S_{G,H}$ is a ``test'' semigroup for property $\fP$, i.e. $S_{G,H}$ has property $\fP$ if and only if $G=H$ in $S_1$.
+Thus $S_{G,H}$ is a ``test'' monoid for property $\fP$, i.e. $S_{G,H}$ has property $\fP$ if and only if $G=H$ in $S_1$.
 This completes the proof of the theorem, as $S_1$ has undecidable word problem.
 We remark that no proofs are provided, but the only non-trivial proof is that of Lemma~4.
 The beauty of Markov's proof lies in the fact that very little needs to be proved once the (very non-trivial) step of finding what statements must be proved had been discovered.

-Of course, the ``test'' semigroup $S_{G,H}$ plays a role entirely analogous to that of Adian's groups $\fAqAB$ in [Adi57a], or indeed the groups $F_{qA}$ in [Adi57b].
-The marked increase in difficulty for groups is due to the fact that whereas semigroup presentations can often be massaged with relative impunity into encoding many properties, even a light touch (i.e. the addition of a few seemingly harmless relations) on a group presentation can sometimes result in the entire group inadvertently collapsing into the trivial group.
+Of course, the ``test'' monoid $S_{G,H}$ plays a role entirely analogous to that of Adian's groups $\fAqAB$ in [Adi57a], or indeed the groups $F_{qA}$ in [Adi57b].
+The marked increase in difficulty for groups is due to the fact that whereas monoid presentations can often be massaged with relative impunity into encoding many properties, even a light touch (i.e. the addition of a few seemingly harmless relations) on a group presentation can sometimes result in the entire group inadvertently collapsing into the trivial group.